attilabiczo/nuxt-webshop-readonly/README.md

-# Nuxt 3 Simple Webshop
+# Simple Webshop

+The project was implemented using Nuxt 3 in Vite @node16

 ## Setup

 Make sure to install the dependencies:

-npm install

-If there is any issue with the package installation, it is worth trying

 npm install --legacy-peer-deps